ATKoala/automated-plan-checking/README.md

 ### Anaconda Setup

 If you have Anaconda or are willing to install Anaconda, the setup can be done with the following steps.
+Update Anaconda before doing any of these steps.

 1. Open Spyder (from Anaconda Navigator in the image, but not required to open from Navigator)
 ![Spyder in Anaconda Navigator](docs/images/open-spyder.png)